Context of Alaska’s recycling difficulties

 Imagine a place being a destination, rather than a transit location.
 That is what it means living in Alaska.
 You never come to Fairbanks by accident.

-Alaska became a destination after the break down of the Eastern Block.
+You never come to Alaska by bloddy accident.
+Alaska became a destination after the break-down of the Eastern Block.
 Back then, cargo planes from Europe to Asia fueled in Fairbanks or Anchorage prior to continuing their route to the Far East.
 Even the late Pope Johannes Paul II and President Ronald Reagan met on the red carpet at Fairbanks International Airport.
 This red carpet is now at the Howling Dog, i.e. it was recycled for a bar in Fox, Alaska.

 The US’ largest state, Alaska has only seven major highways.
 Most of them are dirt roads.
 Some parts of Alaska are even off the Alaska road network and can only be reached by air plus in summer by boat and in winter by sled dog teams or snow machines.